 So, that’s why we need to figure out this way to put a machine ethic in there.
-I know it seems old-fashioned.
-I’m a big fan of Isaac Asimov.
-I think he did some really good work here, and there’s other groups that are now advancing that and saying, “How can we put a structure in place where we just don’t give these robots a code of ethic?”
+I know it seems old-fashioned, but I’m a big fan of Isaac Asimov; I think he did some really good work here.
+And there’s other groups that are now advancing that and saying, “How can we put a structure in place where we just don’t give these robots a code of ethic?”

 And then, the way you actually build these systems is important, too.
 AI should always come to the right conclusion.
 You should not then tell it, “No, come to this conclusion.”
 You should just screen out conclusions.
 You should just put a control layer in that filters out the conclusions you don’t want for your business purposes, but don’t build a feedback loop back into the machine that says, “Hey, I need you to think like my business,” because your business might need a certain amount of misdirection and non-truths to it.

 And you don’t, maybe, understand the consequences because there’s a certain human filter between that stuff—what we call “white lies” and such—that allows us to work.
 Whereas, if you amplify it times the million circuits and the probabilities that go down to the hundreds of thousands of links, you don’t really know what the race condition is going to produce with that small amount of mistruth.

 And then, good governance and controls that say that little adjusted algorithm, which is very hard to ferret out—almost like the scene from Tron where they’re picking out the little golden strands—doesn’t move into other things.